Vision (comics)

 Vision is the name of three fictional characters from Marvel Comics.
 The original character originated in Marvel's predecessor Timely Comics and is depicted as an extra-dimensional law enforcement officer; the latter two are humanoid androids.
 The original first appeared in Marvel Mystery Comics #13 in 1940.

 Vision (Aarkus)

 The original Vision first appeared in Marvel Mystery Comics #13 by Timely Comics by Joe Simon and Jack Kirby.

 Vision (Victor Shade)

 A character loosely based on the original, the Vision was created in 1968 by Roy Thomas, Stan Lee and John Buscema.
-He's the best-known version, having made several appearances in the Marvel Cinematic Universe movies and TV shows beginning in the 2010s.
+He is the best-known version of the character, having made several appearances in other media and the Marvel Cinematic Universe franchise.

 Vision (Jonas)

 The Vision (Jonas) is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character first appears in Young Avengers #5, and is the third character and second android character published by Marvel with the superhero name Vision.
 He is a combination of the original android Vision's program files and the armor and brain patterns of Iron Lad.